The Astral Library

 Virgil (Inferno and Purgatorio) — Human reason, philosophy, the best the natural mind can achieve without divine revelation.
 Virgil can guide through Hell and Purgatory but cannot enter Paradise — reason reaches its limit at the threshold of the divine.

 Beatrice (Paradiso) — Divine wisdom, Sophia, theology illuminated by love.
-Beatrice is not merely an allegory — she is Dante's real beloved, transfigured into a figure of cosmic significance.
+Beatrice is Dante's real beloved, transfigured into a figure of cosmic significance.
 She leads where reason cannot follow.

 St. Bernard (final cantos) — Mystical contemplation, pure prayer, the last guide before the Beatific Vision.
 Bernard represents the transition from understanding God to seeing God — from theology to theophany.